Location: Blue Creek, Belize

 Maya Research Program's expanded course offerings in archaeological field and laboratory techniques: The Maya Research Program offers specialized laboratory and field courses for students and volunteers in addition to the general archaeological field school.
 The specific study areas for the specialized laboratory and field courses are:

-2. Laboratory and Field Methods: Bioarchaeology (the study of human skeletal remains) -limited to 10 persons in Session 3 only.
+1. Bioarchaeology (the study of human skeletal remains) -limited to 10 persons in Session 2 and Session 3 only.

 Student participants can obtain academic credit through the University of Texas at Tyler or via their home institution through Independent Study and similar courses.
 Non UTT students can also take these classes through UTT as transient student (click here for the University of Tyler registrar’s webpage).